blog-icon

 • A badly ordered XML sitemap and internal linking.
 When a sitemap isn't properly thought out it can result in wasted crawl budget.
 After the crawler has crawled all of the pages on the site, it will then start following internal links resulting in a far higher page count.

-• General low value content pages such as 'thank you' or testimonial pages.
+• General low value content pages such as 'thank you' or testimonial sections.
 These would be considered low quality/ thin content, and shouldn't be indexed by search engine crawlers.

 Essentially, every page listed by a search engine that does not give value to the user is index bloat.
 Some cannot be avoided, but the aim should be to minimize them as much as possible.

-How to fix index bloat on your website
+How to manage index bloat on your website

 You really have two options: